Cisatracurium

 Class, structure, and presentation

-• Quaternary ammonium: highly ionised, poor lipid solubility → does not cross BBB/placenta significantly; not orally bioavailable.
+• Quaternary ammonium: highly ionised, poor lipid solubility → does not cross BBB/placenta significantly, not orally bioavailable.

-• Typically supplied as aqueous solution for IV use; store refrigerated (stability reduced at higher temperatures).
+• Typically supplied as aqueous solution for IV use, store refrigerated (stability reduced at higher temperatures).

 Mechanism of action (NMJ pharmacology)